COURSE OVERVIEW

 • Qualifies for CPD hours from the Royal Australian College of General Practitioners (RACGP).

-• Qualifies for CPD hours from the Australian Council of Rural and Remote Medicine (ACRRM).
+• Qualifies for CPD hours from the Australian College of Rural and Remote Medicine (ACRRM).

-• Is recognised by Royal New Zealand College of General Practitioners (RNZCGP).
-The RNZCGP recognises all courses endorsed by the RACGP.
-Peer review and audit are compulsory.
+• Is recognised by the Royal New Zealand College of General Practitioners (RNZCGP).

 • Is recognised by the Hong Kong College of Family Physicians (HKCFP).
-The HKCFP recognises all courses endorsed by the RACGP.
-Points are calculated differently.
+The HKCFP recognises all courses

 • Is a self-submitted activity in Dubai.
 The number of CPD hours must be stated on the certificate.
 Please contact PLD@dhcr.gov.ae for more information.